learning-zone/sql-basics/README.md

 ANSWER: a) select * from table_name;

-#### What is the difference between delete and truncate command of SQL?
+## Q. What is the difference between delete and truncate command of SQL?

 a) DROP command removes a table from the database & TRUNCATE removes all rows from a table
 b) TRUNCATE TABLE cannot activate a trigger because the operation does not log individual row deletions.& Delete activates a trigger because the operation are logged individually